noorjahansn94/nodeapp02/README.md

     helm version
     ```
 ## Modify the helm chart

-Inorder to run the docker commands and kubectl commands, we need to modify the helm chart to include additional two containers: One container with docker:dind image to run docker commands and another with bitnami/kubectl image to run kubectl commands.
+1. Inorder to run the docker commands and kubectl commands, we need to modify the helm chart to include additional two containers: One container with docker:dind image to run docker commands and another with bitnami/kubectl image to run kubectl commands.
 Modify the helm chart values by adding the following to values.yaml file:

-  # Add additional containers to the agents.
-  # Containers specified here are added to all agents.
-Set key empty to remove container from additional agents.
   ```shell
   additionalContainers:
     - sideContainerName: dind